black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 range() will return an array of numbers, which you need to convert back into characters.
 Chain the .map() method to your range() call.

 Pass a callback function that takes code as the parameter and implicitly returns the value of passing code to the String.fromCharCode() method.

+# Step 13
+Now that your helper functions are complete, back in your onload event handler you should declare a letters variable.
+Assign it the result of calling charRange() with the letters A and J as arguments.